vevaan-verma/MCServerWiz/README.md

 Only tested on Windows 11 and Ubuntu 22.04 LTS.
 Both a run.bat and run.sh are provided (run.bat is for Windows, and run.sh is for Linux distros + macOS).

+As of v1, you may not be able to run the application if your system is not using Java 21.
+Sorry for the inconvenience.

 ## Known Issues

 **"Unsupported Java detected."**